-Given the size of this balance and the number of assumptions that are made in the valuation, we assign a higher inherent risk to property, plant and equipment.
-The impact of Covid-19 on the use of assets and future plans means that we will place significant scrutiny on management's assessment of impairment.
+Given the significance of the balance within the financial statements, and the number of assumptions that are made in the valuation, we assign a higher inherent risk to property, plant and equipment.
+The impact of the pandemic on the use of assets and future plans means that we place significant scrutiny on management's assessment of impairment.